xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/bitfield.md

+Bitfield specification for member variables.

 ## Signature

 ```typescript
 bitfield?: string | undefined;
 ```

+## Remarks

+Contains the bitfield width specification for member variables that are declared as bitfields in C/C++ structures or classes.
+This string represents the number of bits allocated to the member within the containing structure's memory layout.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>